thisguyisbarry/BronzeBird/README.md

 Recommend the installation of https://nodemon.io/
-Use "nodemon app.js" to run app, it will reload when you files in the directory update
+Use "nodemon app.js" to run app, it will reload when the files in the directory update